 One reviewer (IA, HF, or RT) extracted data by using a piloted, standardized form.
 All extracted data were checked independently by a second reviewer (NH).
 We extracted data regarding the patient population, study design, imaging modality, missing data, and key clinical and imaging results.

-Due to the small number of included articles, and the significant heterogeneity in study design and outcome measures, we were unable to conduct a formal meta-analysis.
+Due to the small number of included articles, of which only approximately half included whole-brain analyses, and the significant heterogeneity in study design and outcome measures, we were unable to conduct a formal meta-analysis.
 We therefore undertook a narrative synthesis of the data.

 Results